aws-samples/semantic-image-search-for-articles/README.md

 | ------------ | ------- | ----- | ---- | ----- |
 | Amazon Multimodal Embeddings | 100 | 1024 | $TBC | n/a |

-When we summarize the model, we can specify the max output tokens, and this insures that we pass in less than 100 tokens to the embedding model.
+When we summarize the text in our workflow, we can specify the max output tokens on the [Titan Text – Express model](https://aws.amazon.com/bedrock/titan/), and this ensures that we pass in less than 100 tokens to the embedding model.

 The multimodal embedding model also has a max dimension size which we handle as part of the image embedding lambda function.